-The Gem script is composed of two distinct panels: the script editor and the Story Map.
+The Game & VR script is composed of two distinct panels: the script editor and the Story Map.
 The script editor (on the left) is where you write your script content.
 The Story Map (on the right) is where you build your story structure and navigate between different sequences.

 You switch between split-screen, script editor only, and Story Map only using the view buttons at the top of the script document.